-- The dose of azithromycin will be different for different people depending on the type of infection.
+- The dose of azithromycin will be different for different people depending on the type of infection and your age.

 - For genital infections, gonorrhoea and chlamydia, azithromycin is taken a single 1 gram dose (2 x 500 milligram tablets).

 - The dose for children will depend on their body weight.

 - Always take your azithromycin exactly as your doctor has told you.
-The pharmacy label on your medicine will tell you how much azithromycin to take, how often to take it, and any special instructions.
+The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 How to take azithromycin